 In This Article

 This credit is based on a living wage for a family of four (two adults and two children).
-This family size was selected to help harmonize the many different standards and poverty indicators used in different countries.
+This family size was selected to help harmonize the many different standards and poverty indicators used in different countries and is not assumed to be the most common or representative family size in any particular context.

 If using the MIT living wage calculator ensure that you use the Living Wage for 2 Adults 2 Children.
 Note: Anything below $12 should be double-checked.